hazelcast/hazelcast-reference-manual/src/Map-Interceptors.md

 ### Adding Interceptors

-You can add intercept operations and then execute your own business logic synchronously blocking the operations.
-You can change the returned value from a `get` operation, change the value to be `put`, or `cancel` operations by throwing an exception.
+You can add intercept operations and execute your own business logic synchronously blocking the operations.
+You can change the returned value from a `get` operation, change the value in `put`, or `cancel` operations by throwing an exception.

 Interceptors are different from listeners.
 With listeners, you take an action after the operation has been completed.
 Interceptor actions are synchronous and you can alter the behavior of operation, change the values, or totally cancel it.